 This MOA becomes effective upon signature of both parties and will remain in effect until either party terminates or suspends the MOA.
-Termination by the LEA shall be provided, in writing, to the local Field Office and will be effective immediately if no date is given in writing.
+Termination by the LEA shall be provided, in writing, to the local Field Office.

 In instances where serious misconduct or violations of the terms of the MOA come to the attention of ICE, the ICE Director may, upon recommendation of the Executive Associate Director for Enforcement and Removal Operations, elect to immediately suspend the MOA pending investigation of the misconduct and/or violations.